DrMartinCerny/pa_mri_multimodal_segmentation/README.md

 # Pituitary Adenoma Segmentation From Multimodal MRI Images
 This is a code repository accompanying the article **Fully automated pipeline for pituitary adenoma segmentation: Convolutional Neural Network based model on sparsely annotated MRI** by Cerny M. et al. (not published yet)

+This program and/or it's parts are not intended for clin ical use

 ## Usage:

 pip install -r requirements.txt